Tag Archives: JS Bach

 BACH FESTIVAL WEEK OPENS WITH INSPIRED CONCERTO PROGRAM

-A review by Kelly Dean Hansen, Ph.D For much of its history, including the first years under music director Zachary Carrettin, the Boulder Bach Festival was a compressed event, with […]
+A review by Kelly Dean Hansen, Ph.D For much of its history, including the first years under music director Zachary Carrettin, the Boulder Bach Festival was a compressed event, with three or four concerts packed into a single week.
+Carrettin, now in his ninth year with the BBF, expanded the festival’s calendar to make it […]

 0 Comments Read more »